kristopolous/DRR/indycast.net/md/about.md

 A tool `tools/cloud.py` computes the current cost for the stations specified.
-Also, a tool `tools/cleanup_cloud.sh` will analyze all the content on the cloud and make sure that it's valid and in use.
+Also, a tool `tools/cleanup_cloud.sh` will analyze all the content on the cloud and make sure that it's valid and in use by looking at a recent backup and doing a station-by-station comparison.
 Here is an example:

     $ tools/cloud.py